 Price: Free / $9.99 per month / $99.99 per year

 TuneIn Radio is an app for radio fans.
 It includes a ton of stations, including most local AM and FM radio stations.
 That makes it easier to listen to NBA games and college basketball games on the radio even when there isn’t a radio nearby.
+Plus, people who really like their radio broadcasters can listen to the game how they want to, on the radio.
 There is a premium service that offers additional live play-by-play coverage of NBA games (along with NFL and MLB games) for $9.99 per month.
 However, we only recommend that if you’re really into radio services.
 The free version with local stations should be enough for most people.

 Twitter is a truly awful place most of the time.
 However, it’s where all of the NBA, college basketball, and general basketball bloggers and players hangout (well, Twitter and Instagram).
 You can also follow the NBA itself, individual teams, all of the blogs and news sites we’ve mentioned so far, and many other personalities.
 Instagram is similarly good for following individual players, but not so much individual teams or writing personalities.

 Price: Free / $6.99 / $99.99 per year